p) Provisions:

 Tax expense comprises of current and deferred tax.
 Current income tax is measured at the amount expected to be paid to the tax authorities in accordance with the Income Tax Act, 1961.
 Current tax includes taxes to be paid on the profit earned during the year and for the prior periods.

-Deferred income taxes are provided based on the balance sheet approach considering the temporary differences between the tax bases of assets and liabilities and their carrying amounts for financial reporting purposes at the reporting date
+differences between the tax bases of assets and liabilities and their carrying amounts for financial reporting purposes at the reporting date

 Deferred tax is measured based on the tax rates and the tax laws enacted or substantively enacted at the balance sheet date.
 Deferred tax assets are recognized only to the extent that there is reasonable certainty that sufficient future taxable income will be available against which such deferred tax assets can be realized.
-In situations where the Company has unabsorbed depreciation or carried forward tax losses, all deferred tax assets are recognized only if it is probable that they can be utilized against future taxable profits.
+In situations where the company has unabsorbed depreciation or carried forward tax losses, all deferred tax assets are recognized only if it is probable that they can be utilized against future taxable profits.

 The carrying amount of deferred tax assets are reviewed at each balance sheet date.
-The Company can write-off the carrying amount of a deferred tax asset to the extent that it is no longer probable that sufficient future taxable income will be available against which deferred tax asset can be realized.
+The company can write-off the carrying amount of a deferred tax asset to the extent that it is no longer probable that sufficient future taxable income will be available against which deferred tax asset can be realized.
 Any such write-off is reversed to the extent that it becomes reasonably certain that sufficient future taxable income will be available.

 s) Prior period items: